Facebook Twitter YouTube LinkedIn

 Is a Smartphone Credit Card Reader Right for Your Small Business?

-These days, merchants can accept credit-card payments anywhere there’s cell phone service.
+These days, merchants can accept credit card payments anywhere there’s cell phone service.
 That’s a real boon to entrepreneurs looking for an alternative to a cash-only business.

 However, you’ll need the right equipment to take advantage of this new technology.
-Here are some basics to consider before entering the world of mobile payments and smartphone credit-card readers.
+Here are some basics to consider before entering the world of mobile payments and smartphone credit card readers.

-In addition to your smartphone, you’ll need a credit-card-reader peripheral (most attach to your phone via the headphone port); an app to handle things like taxes, tips and receipts; and a service provider to get the payments from your phone to your bank.
+In addition to your smartphone, you’ll need a credit card reader peripheral (most attach to your phone via the headphone port); an app to handle things like taxes, tips and receipts, and a service provider to get the payments from your phone to your bank.

 • Square was one of the first mobile payment services.
 It features a user-friendly app optimized for iPads (Square Register), in addition to its basic phone app.
 Square is widely used in retail locations.

 • PayPal Here is from PayPal, a pioneer of secure online payments.
-Its per-swipe fee is slightly lower than Square’s (2.7% vs. 2.75%), and it’s more widely available than Square.

 Such a large range of product choices comes with compatibility challenges.
 Before making the commitment, make sure you confirm whether a particular service and/or card reader will work with your smartphone.